tosayev/project-meme-coin-shipshare-dapp/README.md

 ### `npm start`

 ## Interact with the Deployed DApp
-The app is deployed here: project-meme-coin-shipshare-dapp.vercel.app
+The app is deployed [here](https://project-meme-coin-shipshare-dapp.vercel.app).

 You will need a MetaMask wallet to interact with it.